Learn about many of the available medications in our database.

 Each two-piece HPMC capsule filled with pellets and consisting of a dark pink cap imprinted with "OME 20" and a pink body imprinted with "OME 20" contains 20 mg of omeprazole.
 Nonmedicinal ingredients: carrageenan, croscarmellose sodium, dibutyl sebacate, hypromellose, hypromellose phthalate, iron oxide red, lactose anhydrous, low-substituted hydroxypropyl cellulose, microcrystalline cellulose, polysorbate 80, potassium chloride, povidone, talc, titanium dioxide, and water.

 The usual recommended dose of omeprazole is 10 mg to 40 mg once daily.
 The dose and length of treatment depends on the condition being treated.
-This medication can be taken with or without food.
+This medication can be taken with or without food and should be swallowed whole with water.

 When used to treat ulcers in the duodenum, the recommended adult dose is 20 mg taken once daily for 2 to 4 weeks.